hiraditya/fool/README.md

 5. make

-You might want to modify the top level CMakeLists.txt and test/CMakeList.txt, for appropriate include paths.
+You might want to modify the top level CMakeLists.txt, for appropriate include paths.